Introduction to Lucene Document Classification

 Machine Learning and Search have been always strictly associated.

-On the other hand , Search related data structures are quite similar in content to the ML models used to solve the problems, so we can use them to build up our own algorithms.
+On the other hand, Search-related data structures are quite similar in content to the ML models used to solve the problems, so we can use them to build up our algorithms.

 But let’s go in order…

-In this article we are going to explore how much Auto Classification can be important to easy the user experience in Search, and how will be possible to have an easy, out of the box painless classification directly from Lucene, from our already existent Index, without any external dependency or trained model.
+In this article, we are going to explore how much Auto Classification can be important to ease the user experience in Search, and how it will be possible to have an easy, out of the box painless classification directly from Lucene, from our already existent Index, without any external dependency or trained model.

 Classification